Yale-LILY/AutoACU/README.md

     references=references,
     candidates=candidates,
-    generation_batch_size=2, # the batch size for ACU generation matching_batch_size=16 # the batch size for ACU matching output_path=None # the path to save the evaluation results recall_only=False # whether to only compute the recall score acu_path=None # the path to save the generated ACUs ) print(f"Recall: {recall_scores[0]:.4f}, Precision {prec_scores[0]:.4f}, F1: {f1_scores[0]:.4f}")
+    generation_batch_size=2, # the batch size for ACU generation matching_batch_size=1,6 # the batch size for ACU matching output_path=None, # the path to save the evaluation results recall_only=False, # whether to only compute the recall score acu_path=None # the path to save the generated ACUs ) print(f"Recall: {recall_scores[0]:.4f}, Precision {prec_scores[0]:.4f}, F1: {f1_scores[0]:.4f}")